Flexible signal denoising via flexible empirical Bayes shrinkage: Poisson Denoising

 \subsection{Translation Invariance}

 It is common in multi-scale analysis to perform analyses over all $T$ circulant shifts of the data, because this is known to consistently improve accuracy.
-(The $t$-th circulant shift of the signal $\bm{Y}$ is created from $\bm{Y}$ by moving the first $T-t$ elements of $\bm{Y}$ $t$ positions to the right and then putting the last $t$ elements of $\bm{Y}$ in the first $t$ locations.)
+(The $t$-th circulant shift of the signal $\bm{Y}$ is created from $\bm{Y}$ by moving the first $T-t$ elements of $\bm{Y}$ $t$ positions to the right, then inserting the last $t$ elements of $\bm{Y}$ into the first $t$ locations.)

-To implement this in practice, we begin by computing the $\Ga$ coefficients, and their corresponding standard errors, for all $T$ circulant shifts of the data.
-This is done efficiently (in $O(\log_2 T)$ operations), using ideas from \citet{Coifman1995Translationinvariant}.
-Details are as in \citet{Kolaczyk1999Bayesian}; indeed our software implementation benefited from Matlab code provided by \citet{Kolaczyk1999Bayesian} for the TI table construction, which we ported to C++ and integrated with R using Rcpp \citep{eddelbuettel2011rcpp}.
+To implement this in practice, we begin by computing the $\Ga_j$ coefficients, and their corresponding standard errors, for all $T$ circulant shifts of the data.
+This is done efficiently in $O(\log_2 T)$ operations using ideas from \citet{Coifman1995Translationinvariant}.
+We took the steps described in \citet{Kolaczyk1999Bayesian}; indeed, our software implementation benefitted from MATLAB code provided by \citet{Kolaczyk1999Bayesian} for the TI table construction, which we ported to C++ and interfaced to R using {\tt Rcpp} \citep{eddelbuettel2011rcpp}.

-This yields a table of $\Ga$ coefficients, with $T$ coefficients at each of $\log_2(T)$ resolution levels, and a corresponding table of standard errors.
-As in the Gaussian case we then apply \ash{} separately to the $T$ coefficients at each resolution level, to obtain a posterior mean and posterior variance for each $\Ga$.
-We then use the methods above to compute quantities of interest averaged over all $T$ shifts of the data.
-For example, our final estimate of the mean signal is given by

-where $\hat{\mu}_k^{(t)}$ denotes the posterior mean of $\mu_k$ computed from the $t$-th circulant shift of the data.
-Again, using idea from \citet{Coifman1995Translationinvariant} this averaging can be done in $O(\log_2 T)$ operations.
+This yields a table of $\Ga$ coefficients, with $T$ coefficients at each of $\log_2 T$ resolution levels, and a corresponding table of standard errors.
+As in the Gaussian case, we then apply \ash{} separately to the $T$ coefficients at each resolution level to obtain a posterior mean and posterior variance for each $\Ga_j$.
+Finally, we use the methods detailed above to compute quantities of interest averaged over all $T$ shifts of the data.
+For example, our final estimate of the mean signal $\mu_k$, for $k = 1, \ldots, T$, is given by $\sum_{t=1}^T \hat{\mu}_k^{(t)}/T$, where $\hat{\mu}_k^{(t)}$ denotes the posterior mean of $\mu_k$ computed from the $t$-th circulant shift of the data.
+Again, borrowing ideas from \citet{Coifman1995Translationinvariant}, this averaging can be done with $O(\log_2 T)$ operations.